 Be transported back in time as you spend a day (or more) roaming around the ancient temples of Angkor Archaeological Park.

 Apart from Angkor Wat being one of the main Siem Reap attractions, there are plenty of other places to visit in Siem Reap.
 Bargain with the local shop owners as you purchase handicrafts and souvenirs at the many night markets.
 Feast on delectable Khmer curries at the roadside stalls.
 Learn about Khmer culture through arts and crafts, and Cambodia’s devastating history at the selection of Siem Reap museums.

 Whether you’re looking for things to do in Siem Reap on a budget, or you’re looking for a bit of luxury, Siem Reap has it all.
-This article will focus on all of the best things to do in Siem Reap in 2020.
-Don’t miss out on a thing.
+This article will focus on all of the best things to do in Siem Reap.
+Don’t miss out on anything!

 Follow us on Instagram!

 Best Things to Do in Siem Reap

 1. Watch the Sunrise at Angkor Wat

 There’s no doubt Angkor Wat is on the very top of your list of things to do in Siem Reap.
 Watching the sunrise is an incredible experience.
 If you get lucky, on a clear day, the skies will turn bright pink behind Angkor Wat.

 Head straight to Angkor Wat once you get there and use your phone torch to guide you to the lake.
 Just follow the mass of people – yes, although it’ll be an early morning, sunrise at Angkor Wat is super popular.

 Our best tip is to leave early.
 Our tuk-tuk driver suggested picking us up at 4:30 am.
 Most tours will leave at 4:45 am – that extra 15 minutes makes a huge difference.
 We got to view the sunrise at Angkor Wat in the front row – it doesn’t get more instagrammable than that!